MLHale/nebraska-gencyber-modules/penetration_testing/lesson-plan.md

 * PC
 * Internet connection
 * Little bits cloud bit and API Key
-* Little bits sensor and actuator
+* Little bits acuator (of any kind) e.g. an led

 ### Learning Facilitation

 #### Warm up Activity
-... first part ...
+Introduce the concept of a risk landscape and attack surface.

 #### Focused Activity
-Students will use POSTMAN to send a simple request to the server and see if the api has enforced authentication and permissions.
+Students will use POSTMAN to send a simple requests to the server and see if the api has enforced authentication and permissions.
 Students will explore all the api endpoints.

 #### Closure
-... next next part ...
+Talk about how risks exist in any context, but we can learn more about them and prioritize accordingly to mitigate the most risky ones.

 #### Reflection
-... last part ...
+Think back to other REST lessons to emphasize the importance of security in design

 ### Assessment

 1. Walk Around
 2. Oral Questioning
-3. Quiz (Kahootz)

-e.g. Quiz / Presentation / Project / Writing Assignment / Observation / Walk Around / Oral Questioning / Other
+3. Successful GET/POST requests

 ### Accommodations for students with disabilities